 Ceramic mugs make excellent gifts for friends and family.
 Handmade ones, in particular, may add deep value and a personal touch to the mug.
 This makes the mug far more precious than anything purchased in a store.
 The fact that people generally prefer to drink their coffee or tea from ceramic mugs also adds to its significance.

-The method we will use is tried and true, making it the simplest way to construct a ceramic mug.
+The method I will use is tried and true, making it the simplest way to construct a ceramic mug.
 Whether you want to make a ceramic mug for a loved one or start a home-based pottery business, this is the place to begin.

 The key things you will need to build your personalized ceramic mugs are an electric pottery wheel, a kiln, clay, paint, and glaze.
 Keep an ample supply of water on hand during the procedure, as running back and forth to acquire it will give you less time to manipulate the clay.